Gelson Fernandes: Loan spells

 After fallen out of favour by Manager Christophe Galtier and was told that he can leave Saint-Étienne on loan, it was announced on 30 August 2010, it was announced that Fernandes would be going out on loan with an option to purchase to Chievo.
 He made his debut for the club, coming on as a 59th-minute substitute, in a 3–1 win over Genoa on 12 September 2010.
 Since joining Chievo, Fernandes became involved in a number of matches in the first team for the club.
 He scored his first goal for the club, in a 3–1 win over Napoli on 22 September 2010.
 On 31 October 2010, Fernandes received a red card after a second bookable offense against Parma.
-It wasn't until on 20 February 2011 when he scored his second goal for Chievo, in a 2–1 loss against A.C.
+On 20 February 2011, he scored his second goal for Chievo, in a 2–1 loss against A.C.
 Milan.
 Despite facing suspensions on five occasions throughout the 2010–11 season, Fernandes went on to make thirty appearances and scoring two goals for Chievo in all competitions.
 Following this, the club decided against signing him on a permanent basis.